bevry/cson/README.md

 ## Using CSON

-### CLI
+### Via the Command Line

-Use CSON on the command line by installing CSON globally `npm install -g cson` then with:
+Use CSON with the command line with:

 ``` bash
 # Convert a JSON file into a CSON file